Informfully/Challenges/README.md

 * Working Notes Paper submission: May 31* (on EasyChair, user account required)
 * Review deadline: June 7**
 * Camera-ready deadline: June 14 (AoE)
-* MediaEval workshop: June 15-16, co-located with ACM ICMR 2026 (more information on the [registration website](https://multimediaeval.github.io/editions/2026), in-person or online attendance required).
+* MediaEval workshop: June 15-16, co-located with ACM ICMR 2026 (more information on the [MediaEval website](https://multimediaeval.github.io/editions/2026), in-person or online attendance required).

 (*) We provide you with a review/feedback for your paper within one week of submission (by June 7).
 Afterwards, you then have another week to prepare the camera-ready revision by June 14 (exact deadlines will be communicated by the MediaEval organizers).
 Please note that your paper should include a results section that is based on your performance in the online evaluation.
-The necessary information for this part will be forwarded to you after the evaluation event has concluded on May 21.
+The necessary information for this part will be forwarded to you as part of the evaluation feedback on May 21.
 The Working Notes Paper **must** describe the workflows for your submissions.
-It **may** include complementary and/or alternative approaches that you tested.
+It may include complementary and/or alternative approaches you tested but did not submit to the online challenge.
-We also encourage all teams to write a separate "Quest for Insight" paper if there are interesting findings you would like to share and discuss with (for more information, see "Quest for Insight" in our challenge overview: <https://multimediaeval.github.io/editions/2026/tasks/newsimages>).